Keysearch Review (Keyword Research on a Budget)

 The My Lists module keeps track of all the keywords that you’ve saved over time.
 It’s a useful feature in the sense that you can come back here to quickly re-analyze keywords from the past.

 The list quickly tells you the search volumes, CPC, PPC, and Difficulty Score of given keywords in that list.
 You can have as many lists as you like.
-You could use lists for blog posts for example, with each blog post having its own list of keywords.
+You could use lists for blog posts for example, with each blog post having a list of keywords.

 What’s also great is that you can quickly select a bunch of keywords from your lists and export them over to the Rank Tracker.
 More on that feature further below.
 You can also export these lists to CSV and PDF.